 - Polar bear attack statistics are on the rise due to the diminishing habitats that force the animals into human-populated areas.
 Since 2000, 88% of attacks occurred between July and December when the sea level was at its lowest point.

 - Located in Northern Canada, Nunavut experienced two fatal attacks from polar bears in 2018.
 Local communities didn’t respond well, asking the government to increase the endangered species‘ annual hunting quota.

-- Scientists estimate that over half of Canadian black bear attacks happen due to a pup off a leash.
+- Black bear attack statistics reveal that scientists estimate that over half of Canadian incidents with a black bear happen due to a pup off a leash.